 It is a transformational travel experience designed for those who value their wellbeing and want to mindfully connect to nature, country and spirit.
 Reset, and be ready for life’s next challenge.

 If you’ve been missing your annual yoga retreat in Bali, we have you covered.
 Enjoy an hour of yoga and mediation each day.
 From Vinyasa to Hatha and SUP Yoga to Yin, a range of qualified yogis will cater to all levels, in pristine locations from Yallingup Beach to the studio at Fair Harvest.
 With some soothing sound healing thrown in, your soul cup will be overflowing in no time.

-More of a discovery than a retreat, though, after your yoga practice each morning, you will wander out yonder with your Guide.
-Experience the region in a way you have never experienced it before.
+More of a discovery than a retreat, though.
+After your yoga practice each morning, you will unearth the region with your Guide.

 Participate in authentic and meaningful activities.
 Perhaps even stepping outside your comfort zone.
-Because after all, that is where the magic happens.
-Evenings will be filled with laughter with your new friends, and at the end of each day, you can retreat to your luxurious glamping tent for a peaceful night’s sleep.
+Because, after all, that is where the magic happens.
+Evenings will be filled with laughter with your new friends, and at the end of each day, you can retreat to your bell-glamping tent for a peaceful night’s sleep.

-Nutritious and delicious food during your trip is all prepared for you and included.
+Nutritious and delicious food during your trip is prepared and included.
 But it wouldn’t be a holiday without a few naughty indulgences.
 How does a decadent chocolate chunk cookie at Gabriels Chocolate Factory sound?
-Or a private tour and tasting experience at Giniversity?
+Or a wine tasting at a biodynamic vineyard?